Burgstall-labs/ComfyUI-BS_FalAi-API-Video/README.md

     (Replace `<your-repo-url>` with the actual URL of your GitHub repository)

 2.  **Install Dependencies:**
-    Navigate into the cloned directory and install the required Python packages using pip.
-It's recommended to activate your ComfyUI's virtual environment first.
+    Ensure you have activated your ComfyUI's Python virtual environment.
+Navigate into the cloned directory and install requirements:
     ```bash
     cd ComfyUI-BS_FalAi-API-Video
     pip install -r requirements.txt
     ```
-    Alternatively, if `requirements.txt` is not provided, install manually:
-    ```bash
-    pip install fal-client requests numpy Pillow opencv-python scipy
-    ```

 3.  **Restart ComfyUI:** Stop your ComfyUI instance completely and restart it.
-The new nodes should appear under the "BS_FalAi-API-Video" and "BS_FalAi-API-Omni" categories (or however you've set the `CATEGORY` in the code).
+The new nodes should appear under the "BS_FalAi-API-Video" and "BS_FalAi-API-Omni" categories (or your configured category).

 ## Usage